Vatakara: Tourism

-Payamkuttimala,ECO tourisum

 A panoramic view of Vadakara and its surroundings is what Payamkuttimala in Kozhikode district has to offer.
 Located from Panikkotti on Vadakara – Tiruvallur road, lots of travellers come to the hill station to watch the sunrise and sunset and gaze at the Arabian Sea.
 Set about 2,000 feet above sea level, the small hillock also houses a Muthappan Madapura and dead laterite rocks.

 Lokanarkavu Temple is an ancient Hindu temple situated in Memunda 4 km from Vatakara, in Kozhikode District, North Malabar region of Kerala state of south India.
 Lokanarkavu is a short form of Lokamalayarkavu which means lokam (world) made of mala (mountain), aaru (river) and kavu (grove).
 The closest railway station is at Vatakara, which is 5 km from temple.
 The nearest airport is Kannur airport which is 54 km away.

 Pooram is the important festival here and it is conducted with great pomp and show.
 The week-long festival begins with Kodiyettam (flag hoisting) and concludes with Arattu.
 The temple dedicated to goddess Durga has great historical importance as Thacholi Othenan, the legendary martial hero of Kerala, used to worship here every day.

 Lokanarkavu and Kalarippayattu

-Thirty days Mandala Utsavam in Malayalam month Vrischikam (November–December) and pooram in Malayalam month meenam (March–April) are the annual festival at the Lokanarkavu Bhagavathy Temple.
+Thirty days Mandala Utsavam in Malayalam month Vrischikam (November–December) and Pooram in Malayalam month meenam (March–April) are the annual festival at the Lokanarkavu Bhagavathy Temple.
 This is the only temple where a peculiar folk dance called Poorakkali is presented during festivals.
 The dance, resembles the martial art Kalarippayattu.
 Even today, all Kalaripayattu artists seek the blessings of the deity before their debut due to the association of Lokanarkavu Temple with legendary hero thacholi othenan.

-Kakkayam Dam

 Kakkayam is a dam site located at Koorachundu in, Kerala.
 Kakkayam is on the outskirts of the Western Ghats, and Malabar Wildlife Sanctuary, a 7,421-hectare (18,340-acre) abode of wild animals including elephants and bisons.
 Kakkayam has an abundant wildlife population and is also a trekking and rock climbing destination.

-This reservoir is part of the Kuttiyadi Hydro Electric Project & is located at a height of about 750 m (2,460 ft) above sea level.
+This reservoir is part of the Kuttiyadi Hydro Electric Project and is located at about 750 m (2,460 ft) above sea level.
 The pen stock runs down from the dam site and goes through various tunnels and hills to the Kuttiyadi Main power house at Kakkayam with an installed capacity of 225MW.
-Water coming out of this power house is diverted to two small hydro electric projects namely Kuttiyadi Tail Race power house and kakkayam small hydro electric project with an installed capacity of 3.75 MW and 3 MW Respectively.After this the tail water joins the river and is utilized for Peruvannamoozhi Irrigation Project.
+Water coming out of this power house is diverted to two small hydro electric projects namely Kuttiyadi Tail Race power house and Kakkayam small hydro electric project with an installed capacity of 3.75 MW and 3 MW respectively.After this the tail water joins the river and is utilized for Peruvannamoozhi Irrigation Project.